replayio/docs/content/2. test-suites/playwright/installation.md

 ## Record your tests

 ### Recording Locally
 Once you have added Chromium Replay Browser to your project, you are ready to create your recordings.
 These will be available in your [Replay Dashboard](https://app.replay.io).
-You can run your tests normally, using `npx playwright test{:sh}` command.
+You can run your tests normally, using `npx playwright test`{language=sh}` command.

 If your project has multiple browsers set up, you can run Replay Browser only:
 ```sh